 Two approximately 1.25-mile-long single-circuit 500 kV overhead transmission line extensions (also referred to as the proposed PG&E 500 kV Interconnection) would be constructed to interconnect PG&E's existing Vaca-Dixon Tesla 500 kV Transmission Line to the proposed LSPGC Collinsville Substation.
-The interconnection would be supported by approximately 10 31 new lattice steel towers (LSTs), and (4 3) three 3-pole Tubular Steel Poles (TSPs), and would require the removal of approximately onetwo four existing LST.
-With the addition of the new Collinsville substation, two (2) new transpositions will be added, one (1) existing transposition location will be replaced with a two (2) 3-pole TSPs or two LSTs based on final soil analysis along the new Vaca - Collinsville 500kV, and (1) one new transposition will be added along the new Collinsville - Tesla 500kV to fix the disruption of existing phasing transpositions.
+The interconnection would be supported by approximately 131 new lattice steel towers (LSTs), and (3) three 3-pole Tubular Steel Poles (TSPs), and would require the removal of approximately onetwo existing LST.
+With the addition of the new Collinsville substation, two (2) new transpositions will be added, one (1) existing transposition location will be replaced with a 3-pole TSP along the new Vaca - Collinsville 500kV, and (1) one new transposition will be added along the new Collinsville - Tesla 500kV to fix the disruption of existing phasing transpositions.